VicPeralta/My-Web-Projects/README.md

 <div>
 <h1>ToDo List</h1>
 A simple but handy utility program that allows you to keep your pending tasks at hand.

+You can rearrange the task order.

 <img src="./toDoList.png">